|New asset listings are on hold while a better policy is determined. Please see discussion on this proposal for background.|

 This document describes the process for listing a new ("crypto") asset on the Bisq exchange.
-Anyone with sufficient technical skill to follow the instructions below can list any asset.
-There are no fees involved in this process.
+Anyone with sufficient technical skills to follow the instructions below can list an asset.

 The asset must have an active, publicly available block explorer.

 The ticker symbol must not conflict with one of the national currency ISO 4217 ticker symbols listed at https://en.wikipedia.org/wiki/ISO_4217.